stefaleon/SportsStore/README.md

 * Start the application, and the database will be created and seeded and used to provide the application with its data.
 * When the browser requests the default URL for the application, the application configuration tells MVC that it needs to create a *Product* controller to handle the request.
 Creating a new *Product* controller means invoking the *ProductController* constructor, which requires an object that implements the
 *IProductRepository* interface, and the new configuration tells MVC that an *EFProductRepository* object should be created and used for this.
 The *EFProductRepository *object taps into the Entity Framework Core functionality that loads data from SQL Server and converts it into *Product* objects.
 All of this is hidden from the *ProductController* class, which just receives an object that implements the *IProductRepository* interface and works with the data it provides.
 The result is that the browser window shows the sample data in the database.

+&nbsp;
+### 16 Add Pagination

+* Add support for pagination so that the view displays a smaller number of products on a page and the user can move from page to page to view the overall catalog.
+Add a parameter to the List method in the Product controller.
+* The *PageSize* field specifies that four products will be displayed per page.
+With the optional parameter *productPage* in the *List* method, the action method displays the first page of products when MVC invokes it without an argument.
+* The body of the action method gets the Product objects, orders them by the primary key, skips over the products that occur before the start of the current page, and takes the number of products specified by the *PageSize* field.